Judging Kavanaugh — Feinstein’s ‘Guilty Until Proven Innocent’ Strategy

 Fact is, Feinstein and Schumer have had control of this timeline for at least two months.
 They timed Ford’s 13th hour allegation to be “leaked” as Kavanaugh’s Senate hearings closed.
 And for the record, the timeline requested for Ford’s testimony is precisely the same timeline that then-Sen. Joe Biden set up for Anita Hill’s 13th hour slanderous allegations against Clarence Thomas.

-Regarding Ford’s “conditions” for her testimony, noted Georgetown law professor Jonathan Turley (a Democrat) observes: “Ford’s demand is, to put it simply, out of line… There is no precedent for a quid pro quo demand for testimony by a witness.
+Regarding Ford’s “conditions” for her testimony, noted George Washington University Law School professor Jonathan Turley, a Democrat, observes: “Ford’s demand is, to put it simply, out of line… There is no precedent for a quid pro quo demand for testimony by a witness.
 Ford has every right to expect to be heard… She does not have the right to set conditions before testifying under oath.”

 Hawaii’s junior Demo-Sen. Maize Hirono (D-HI) is leading the #MeToo chorus, insisting, “Women like Dr. Ford…need to be believed.
 They need to be believed.
 I just want to say to the men of this country just shut up and step up.
 Do the right thing for a change.”
 Others are echoing her “I believe her” mantra.